scottlapoint/remix_services_4_sale/README.md

-Hello DJ World! - (Last updated Feb 13, 2024)
+Hello DJ World! - (Last updated Feb 21, 2024)

+Discogs Collection Link: https://www.discogs.com/user/scottfrost/collection?layout=med (most of the below are listed here accept some of the remix services, you can find track listings from www.remixservices.com )

 As a DJ of 35+ years, I have decided to get out of the business and am selling off my entire collection.
 Below are lists of my Remix Service CD and Vinyl available.
 I went through Discogs and used the Average selling